Cedar Fest: Early history

 The event, which started in the 1970s, was started by Paul Stanley who was the head of pop entertainment which was Michigan State University‘s student entertainment board.
 Pop entertainment had made a large sum of money that year and it was a means that Paul created to basically give back to the students.
-Cedar fest was to be a beautiful spring day down by the Cedar River with live known bands.
+Cedar fest was to be a beautiful spring day down by the Red Cedar River with live known bands.
 The first year hosted mainly folk guitar acts and drew around 8000 students that enjoyed the beautiful day at the Cedar River.
-The following year cedar fest Drew approximately 10,000 to 12,000 people to The cedar river banks for the concert.
+The following year cedar fest Drew approximately 10,000 to 12,000 people to The Red Cedar River banks for the concert.
 The event was held in Cedar Village, a densely populated student neighborhood bordering the Michigan State University campus.
 The event took off in the 1980s and was regularly attended by thousands.
 Several riots ensued from the parties and property owners along with the city decided to put an end to the event.
 In 1987 the event was banned by an injunctive order issued by Judge Carolyn Stell.
 For many years it was not held.